Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 - `VISUAL_AGENT_TOKEN=<secret>` – authentication token for `menace_visual_agent_2.py`
 - `VISUAL_AGENT_AUTOSTART=1` – automatically launch the visual agent when missing
 - `VISUAL_AGENT_AUTO_RECOVER=1` – start the agent with `--auto-recover` enabled
+- `VISUAL_AGENT_TOKEN_ROTATE` – new token value used to restart the visual agent between sandbox runs
 - `VISUAL_AGENT_SSL_CERT` – optional path to an SSL certificate for HTTPS
 - `VISUAL_AGENT_SSL_KEY` – optional path to the corresponding private key